Southern Syria Hit By Russian-Backed Air Strike

 In an effort to take the Golan frontier, Syria has negotiated several deals with rebel groups.
 As part of a Russian-brokered deal with the rebel armies, hundreds of rebel army members and their family members were evacuated.

-Officials have stated that “Russian military police have also entered rebel-held towns as part of guarantees given by the Russians that the army and its allied militias do not take revenge against civilians and former fighters.”
+Officials have also stated that “Russian military police have also entered rebel-held towns as part of guarantees given by the Russians that the army and its allied militias do not take revenge against civilians and former fighters.”

 The fighting at the border has caused a delay in efforts to evacuate 800 people as part of the “White Helmet civil defense group over the Golan frontier into Jordan.”
 But because of the heightened presence of the Islamic State and a number of roadblocks, only 422 people were actually evacuated.